symfony/symfony-docs/reference/YAML.rst

 .. note::

-    Even if the YAML format can describe complex nested data structure, this guide only describes the minimum set of features needed to use YAML as a configuration file format.
+    Even if the YAML format can describe complex nested data structure, this chapter only describes the minimum set of features needed to use YAML as a configuration file format.

 Reading YAML Files